emacs-eaf/emacs-application-framework/README.md

 ## EAF in the community

-A list of other community packages that use EAF to enhance their graphical experiences in Emacs!
-Please make a PR to add yourself to the list!
+A list of other community packages that use EAF to enhance their graphical experiences!

+If we missed your package, please make a PR to add it to the list.

 * ***[obr-viz](https://github.com/swhalemwo/obr-viz)***: visualizing [org-brain](https://github.com/Kungsgeten/org-brain) relationships using EAF